Righteous Branch of the Church of Jesus Christ of Latter-day Saints: History

-The Righteous Branch was organized on April 6, 1978, by Gerald Wilbur Peterson Sr. (born October 8, 1917 in Lusk, Wyoming, died January 1981).
-Peterson claimed that after Rulon C. Allred, the President of the Priesthood of the Apostolic United Brethren, was murdered in May 1977 by followers of Ervil LeBaron, Allred appeared to him and instructed him to preside over the keys of the priesthood.
+The Righteous Branch was organized on April 6, 1978, by Gerald Wilbur Peterson Sr. (born October 8, 1917, in Lusk, Wyoming, died January 1981).

+Peterson joined The Church of Jesus Christ of Latter-day Saints after affiliating with its members as a young man.
+Peterson eventually joined the Apostolic United Brethren and claims to have developed a close working relationship with its leader Rulon Allred.
+Being asked to work in Allred's office in Murray where he claims Rulon gave him more information and instruction than he gave to the Priesthood Council and that he had a special role in the work they would do together in future.

+Peterson claimed to have received a patriarchal blessing that confirmed what he believed his spiritual calling was; this was followed by claimed condemnation from the other leads within the Apostolic United Brethren.
+Later, he was counselled by Rulon Allred to stop paying tithing to the council, to open a mission in Richmond, Utah, to establish a community in Cedar Valley, and to begin receiving revelation to guide this group as its leader.

+After several spiritual experiences he claimed to have been ordained to a High Priest Apostle, to have been given the sealing keys by Rulon Allred, and that the sealing authority would not remain with the Apostolic United Brethren's priesthood council.
+Charging them with apostasy.
+Peterson further claimed that after Rulon Allred was killed (by followers of Ervil LeBaron) that he was seen entering his office within an hour of his death.
+In this meeting Peterson claims Allred re-confirmed his calling and set him apart to his responsibilities.
+Peterson claims that Allred healed him of long-term, intense, pain in his back as confirmation that this was an authentic experience.

+Peterson further claimed that he had been instructed to become the President of the Priesthood with the priesthood authority of the Apostolic United Brethren and the LDS Church being annulled.

+Peterson claimed to have met God the Father, Joseph Smith as a resurrected being (who dictated 160 songs by revelation titled "Songs of Zion"), the angel Moroni, Moses, Elijah, and Jesus Christ.

-Peterson organized a new church body with a new Mormon temple on April 6, 1978, two months before the LDS Church's 1978 revelation, which allowed priesthood ordination to black people.
+Peterson organised the Righteous Branch on April 6, 1978, two months before the LDS Church's 1978 revelation, which allowed priesthood ordination to black people.
 Peterson claimed he foresaw this "apostasy" through revelation.
 The Righteous Branch is organized similarly to the LDS Church with a First Presidency, Quorum of Twelve Apostles, Presiding Bishopric and other priesthood and auxiliary organizations.
 The Righteous Branch also actively proselytizes and performs proxy baptism for the dead.

-As with other Mormon fundamentalist groups, the Righteous Branch believed a priesthood organization and council existed outside of the Church of Jesus Christ of Latter-day Saints (LDS Church), which passed from John Woolley to Joseph Musser, then Rulon Allred, next to Gerald Peterson Sr., next to his son, Gerald W. Peterson Jr., who moved their headquarters to St. George, Utah, and finally to his son Michael Peterson.
+As with other Mormon fundamentalist groups, the Righteous Branch believed a priesthood organization and council existed outside of the Church of Jesus Christ of Latter-day Saints (LDS Church), which passed from John Woolley to Joseph Musser, then Rulon Allred, next to Gerald Peterson Sr., next to his son, Gerald W. Peterson Jr. DO (1939-2018), who moved their headquarters to St. George, Utah, and finally to his son Michael Peterson.